dzangolab/ansible-apt-update-packages/README.md

 # Ansible Role: Update Apt packages

-An Ansible role to udpate apt packages.
-This is merely a wrapper around the apt module in order for it to be used in a playbook's sequenceof roles.
+An Ansible role to update apt packages.
+The aptitude package is always installed.
+In addition the role will perform an apt-upgrade.

 ## Requirements